-The SafeWise Team is pleased to release the third annual State of Safety report.
+The SafeWise team is pleased to release the fourth annual State of Safety report.

-Alabama’s violent and property crime rates are higher than the national average, but both have decreased somewhat year over year.
-The violent crime rate dipped 2% from 5.2 incidents per 1,000 in 2020 to 5.1 this year.
-That still leaves Alabama 38% higher than the national average when it comes to the number of violent crimes per capita.
+Alabama’s violent and property crime rates are higher than the national average, but both have decreased year over year.
+The violent crime rate dipped by nearly 10% from 5.1 incidents per 1,000 in 2020 to 4.5 this year.
+That still leaves Alabama higher than the national average of 4.0 violent crimes per 1,000 people.

 Higher overall crime rates may be the reason 82% of Alabamans think crime is on the rise (more than in any other state), and only 4% think it’s declining.
 Nationwide, 66% of people think crime is rising despite a steady decline in national crime rates over the past decade.